MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Set the policy to 'SessionOnly' to clear cookies when the session closes.

-If you don't configure this policy, the default 'AllowCookies' is used, and users can change this setting in Google Chrome Settings.
+If you don't configure this policy, the default 'AllowCookies' is used, and users can change this setting in Microsoft Edge Settings.
 (If you don't want users to be able to change this setting, set the policy.)

 Policy options mapping: